Bedrock-OSS/bedrock-wiki-legacy/concepts/blocks.md

         "trigger": {
             "condition": "query.block_property('example:can_trigger_event') == true",
             "event": "example:my_event",
-            "target": "self"              // If set to "other" an entity event can be defined, it will be triggered on the entity that causes the block event
+            "target": "self"              // If set to 'other' an entity event can be defined, it will be triggered on the entity that causes the block event
         }
     }
 }